Tottenham Hotspur 1-0 Crystal Palace

 Substitution

+Joel Ward (Crystal Palace) wins a free kick in the defensive half.

+Goal!
+Tottenham Hotspur 1, Crystal Palace 0.
+Son Heung-Min (Tottenham Hotspur) left footed shot from outside the box to the bottom left corner.

 Attempt blocked.
-Harry Kane (Tottenham Hotspur) right footed shot from outside the box is blocked.
-Assisted by Son Heung-Min.
+Danny Rose (Tottenham Hotspur) right footed shot from the centre of the box is blocked.
+Assisted by Harry Kane.

+Attempt saved.
+Luka Milivojevic (Crystal Palace) header from the left side of the six yard box is saved in the top left corner.

+Attempt blocked.
+Andros Townsend (Crystal Palace) right footed shot from the right side of the box is blocked.
+Assisted by Wilfried Zaha.

 Attempt missed.
-Dele Alli (Tottenham Hotspur) right footed shot from the left side of the box is close, but misses to the right.
-Assisted by Christian Eriksen following a fast break.
+Wilfried Zaha (Crystal Palace) right footed shot from the right side of the box is close, but misses to the left.
+Assisted by Andros Townsend following a fast break.

 Booking

-Attempt blocked.
-Dele Alli (Tottenham Hotspur) right footed shot from outside the box is blocked.

-Attempt missed.
-Christian Eriksen (Tottenham Hotspur) right footed shot from outside the box is too high from a direct free kick.

-Harry Kane (Tottenham Hotspur) wins a free kick in the attacking half.
+Serge Aurier (Tottenham Hotspur) wins a free kick on the right wing.